Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/registering-components.md

 <!--@include: ./__start-at-beginning.md -->

-Once you have your component definitions ready all you have to do to is to register them in panoramique, you can do so in 2 ways depending on when you want your component to be registered :
+Once your provided all the necessary information to you component definition you can register it in panoramique so it can be converted into a harness, ready to be mounted in the DOM.
+There is two ways of registering a definition :

-- the `register` helper : for when you want the component available as soon as possible.
+- using the `register` helper : for when you don't need to control when the component is registered.
 It will register the definition when the plugin is created and remove it automatically when the plugin is disposed of.
-- the service's `register` method : for when you want to control when the definition is registered.
+- using the service's `register` method : for when you want to control when the definition is registered and removed.

 ## The `register` helper

-In most cases you won't care about when the component is registered in panoramique, you just want it to be available for other plugins to use, or you want it registered as soon as possible so you can use it in the same plugin.
+Ideally you won't need to control when a component definition is registered, the mounting of the component being controlled separately as we will see later on.

-If all you do in your component is use helpers provided by panoramique you don't have to declare the dependency, it's done automatically for you so you don't have to clutter your plugin setup function with it.
+In this case the easiest is to register the component in the `onCreated` hook and to remove it in the `onBeforeDestroy` hook, this is exactly what the `register` helper do for you :

 ```ts
 import { definePlugin } from '@xoram/core';